 Once your tree is established, little care is needed beyond light pruning to remove winter damage, and, as the tree ages, some corrective pruning to shape its growth.
-An occasional application of compost over the root zone is all that is typically needed in the way of fertilizer.
+An occasional application of mulch or compost over the root zone is all that is typically needed in the way of fertilizer.
 If you decide to hire someone to do pruning work for you, we recommend hiring a Massachusetts Certified Arborist.

 PRUNING + REMOVAL